Help protect your family’s future. Enter your zip code to get your free quote today!

 If you are wealthy and wish to leave an inheritance to your heirs, or if you require a life insurance policy that can also function as an estate planning tool, a permanent policy may make more sense for you.

-Are you looking for a life insurance policy with an investment component?
+Are you looking for a life insurance policy with cash value?

-If an investment component is important to you, a whole life insurance policy could be a good fit for you.
-If you don't care about an investment component, sticking with a term life policy could end up saving you money in the long run.
+If this is important to you, a whole life insurance policy could be a good fit for you.
+If you don't care about cash value, sticking with a term life policy could end up saving you money in the long run.

 3. Decide How Much You Can Afford

 As mentioned, whole life insurance policies are generally more expensive than term life insurance policies.
-The specific amount you'll pay for a life insurance policy depends on several factors, including your age, the size of the policy and the insurance company you work with.
+The specific amount you'll pay for a life insurance policy depends on several factors, including your age, your health, the size of the death benefit and the insurance company you work with.

-A licensed agent can help evaluate your unique circumstances and match you with a life insurance that is right for you.
+A licensed life insurance agent can help evaluate your unique circumstances and match you with a life insurance that is right for you.
 Speak with a licensed agent now at 1-800-966-7169.